 Earl Warren is pleased to offer a variety of services that address academic, social and emotional issues in order to help students reach their full potential.
 The following list outlines a number of programs designed to assist EWMS students and encourage optimal academic achievement and middle school success.
 Most programs are open to ALL students on a drop-in basis.
 Programs marked with an asterisk are by invitation due to specific academic intervention needs and space limitations.
 Additionally, please note that most teachers are available to provide extra assistance on an appointment basis.
 The best way to contact your student’s teacher is via e-mail.

 Each student is scheduled into a section of APT which meets daily for 30 minutes.
 APT allows students to begin their homework as well as access computers on our campus.
 Textbooks are available in each classroom for student use.

 Homework Hour provides individual or small group tutoring before or after school with a teacher.
 Students may choose to work on any assignments and are encouraged to attend if they need extra help with work.
 Homework Hours are Monday thru Friday 7:45am - 8:15am and Monday thru Friday during lunch.

-TASS occurs at least once per month throughout the year.
-EWMS core teachers are available to provide additional academic support to students on designated Thursdays from 2:50-4:30 pm.
+Academic Support School occurs at least once per month throughout the year.
+EWMS core teachers are available to provide additional academic support to students on designated Wednesdays from 3:00-4:30 pm.
 Students can receive extra help in academic subject areas.
-Most departments will accept SOME make-up work completed at TASS for full or partial credit.
+Most departments will accept SOME make-up work completed at Academic Support School for full or partial credit.
+Click HERE for dates.

 Students are taught effective skills and habits to stay organized.
 Over the course of a month students are educated on how to organize their binders, how to effectively use their agenda, how to check missing grades in AERIES, how to use their time in APT wisely, and how to study at home.